Create Indexed Views

 To create an indexed view

-Copy and paste the following example into the query window and click Execute.
-The example creates a view and an index on that view.
-Two queries are included that use the indexed view.
+The following example creates a view and an index on that view.
+Two queries are included that use the indexed view in the AdventureWorks database.

 For more information, see CREATE VIEW (Transact-SQL).